codemirror/website/site/docs/guide/index.md

 Querying coordinates for positions outside of the current viewport will not work (since they are not rendered, and thus have no layout).
 The view does track [height
-information](##view.EditorView.blockAtHeight) (initially estimated,
+information](##view.EditorView.lineBlockAtHeight) (initially
-measured accurately when content is drawn) for the entire document, even the parts outside of the viewport.
+estimated, measured accurately when content is drawn) for the entire document, even the parts outside of the viewport.

 Long lines (when not wrapped) or chunks of folded code can still make the viewport rather huge.
 The editor also provides a list of [visible